Skip to content

 Chlorine (Cl) Element

 The element Chlorine is the halogen located in group 17 in the periodic table.
 Chlorine is the chemical element that constitutes about 0.017 percent of the earth’s crust.
-Chlorine is … Read more
+Chlorine is a toxic, corrosive gas that is greenish-yellow and irritating to … Read more

 Chemical Properties of Halogen Elements and Hydrogen Halides